 Take care with chemicals.
 If you work with or around chemicals, follow all safety rules to avoid exposure.

 Drink water, stay properly hydrated.
 Drinking water may dilute harmful substances in your urine and flush them out of your bladder faster.
 Experts haven’t found conclusive evidence showing drinking water reduces bladder cancer risk, but it may help, says Dr. Ornstein.

 Eat a well-balanced diet.
 Eat a diverse variety of fruits and vegetables, nuts and fish rich in omega-3 fatty acids, as well as lean protein; reduce fat and red meat.

 Report any symptoms.
-You have the best chance of surviving when bladder cancer is in its earliest stages (survival rates can exceed 80 percent [I haven’t been able to verify this number]).
+You have the best chance of surviving when bladder cancer is in its earliest stages.
 But if it is diagnosed late, the survival may be less than 15 percent.